 The review can take anywhere from 2 – 3 weeks depending on necessary communication with the reviewer.

 Once the review has gone through the administrative and technical review process, all documents are submitted back to the NVCPA for inclusion on the next available RAB agenda.
-The RAB meets approximately 6 times per year.
+The RAB meets multiple times per year.
 Upcoming meeting dates are as follows and are subject to change: